How to Apply for Live Literature: Frequently Asked Questions

 No, authors can’t apply for sessions on your behalf.
 We award the sessions directly to the organisation so that they can be used even if you cannot book your first choice of author.

 Who can carry out Live Literature sessions?

 Only authors on our database are eligible to carry out Live Literature events.
-Our database lists approximately 700 writers (including poets), illustrators, storytellers, playwrights, performance poets, graphic novelists and cartoonists.
+Our database lists approximately 700 writers (including poets), illustrators, storytellers, playwrights, spoken word artists, graphic novelists, screenwriters and cartoonists.

 Can we apply for support for a project that runs over several years?

 Each round of applications is different and our panel changes every time.
 You can apply if your project runs over several years, for example, your school is running a Patron of Reading project.
 However, we can’t guarantee you’ll get all of the sessions you ask for at each deadline.
 Please consider other ways you can support your project if future applications are not fully awarded.

 Can we charge audience members for tickets?

 You can charge up to a maximum of £5 per ticket to cover venue hire or refreshments, but the ticket price must not be used to meet the cost of paying your contribution to the author's fee.
 If your event takes place in a school, please read our guidance here.

 Scottish Book Trust supports a set number of sessions every year.
 We calculate how many we can support by using the average cost of a session during the previous year and the total funding granted to Scottish Book Trust by Creative Scotland.